Hans Dammers: War against the Soviet Union

 On 29 April, III.
-Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea.
+Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea during the Crimean campaign.
 On 1 May, the Gruppe was subordinated to VIII.
-Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula.
+Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula and the Siege of Sevastopol.
 That day, he claimed his first aerial victory of 1942 and tenth in total when he shot down a Mikoyan-Gurevich MiG-1 fighter.
 Operating from Zürichtal, Dammers claimed eight further aerial victories, increasing his total to 18 victories claimed.
 On 12 May III.
 Gruppe relocated again and was ordered to an airfield named Kharkov-Rogan, 10 km east of Kharkov where they participated in the Second Battle of Kharkov.
 The next day, Dammers claimed three aerial victories over MiG-1 fighters in the combat area of Staryi Saltiv on the Donets.
 Over the next weeks, III.
 Gruppe was moved several times.
 On 19 May, the Gruppe moved to Barvinkove where they stayed until 12 June mostly fighting over the encircled Soviet forces in the Izium salient.
 Here, Dammers claimed an Ilyushin Il-2 ground-attack aircraft and three Petlyakov Pe-2 bombers on 26 May.

 The Grupp was then ordered to Belgorod and to Grakowo, located approximately halfway between Kharkov and Kupiansk, on 22 June.
 That day, Dammers became an "ace-in-a-day" for the first time when shot down five Soviet fighter aircraft.
 On 28 June, German forces had launched Case Blue, the strategic summer offensive in southern Russia.
 On 7 July, Army Group A began their advance towards the oil fields in the Caucasus.
 On 10 July, Dammers was awarded the German Cross in Gold (Deutsches Kreuz in Gold).
 Three days later, III.
 Gruppe moved to an airfield at Luhanske.
-There on 17 July, Dammers (flying Bf 109 G-2 Werknummer 13435—factory number) and his wingman Unteroffizier Kurt Keser jumped Soviet Yakovlev Yak-1 fighter pilot (then Starshiy Leytenant) Aleksandr Pokryshkin, but the future second highest scoring Soviet ace managed to shoot both down.
+There on 17 July, Dammers (flying Bf 109 G-2 Werknummer 13435—factory number) and his wingman Unteroffizier Kurt Keser jumped Soviet Yak-1 fighter pilot (then Starshiy Leytenant) Aleksandr Pokryshkin, but the future second highest scoring Soviet ace managed to shoot both down.
 Keser was killed and Dammers bailed out.